Tasarinan/Ufoco/docs/development/backlog.md

 - [ ] Windows 8 Theme on Windows

 ## DONE As the user I want to see all my DOING's after livewookie is started, that I can begin with my work instantly.

-## DONE As a programmer I want to learn how to use mocha in node-webkit, to satisfy my personal quality needs.

-Aborted, because of problems between node-webkit and standard testing

-- [x] Install Mocha to the projecct
-- [ ] Write a view sample testcases
-- [x] Write user tests for existing features
-- [ ] Install the chrome-driver for node-webkit

-## DONE As a programmer I want to use a testing framework that works like racket, that I can easily transelate the knowledge I gained.

 ## DONE As lw developer I want to change the mini-code-edit base to fit my needs, that it is becoming my project and I can learn the things that I need are most valuable to me